Taxes for Entrepreneurs: What You Need to Know

 When it comes to documentation and retention of receipts and invoices, there’s no such thing as overdoing it.
 Every deduction or credit that you take can be challenged by the IRS or a state during an audit.
 If you have the supporting documentation and can prove that the deductions were business-related, there’s a good chance that you’ll prevail.

 As scary as taxes may sound, many others have been in your shoes before you.
 Learn from their mistakes and successes.
 Arm yourself with information – and with the support of tax professionals whenever appropriate.
-Once you understand the requirements and go through one or two tax-filing cycles, the process becomes routine part of your life as an entrepreneur.
+Once you understand the requirements and go through one or two tax-filing cycles, the process becomes a routine part of your life as an entrepreneur.